Skip to main content

 Tobacco Cessation

-Providers can help clients become tobacco free by using the 5 A's strategies for treating tobacco use dependence:
+Providers can help clients towards a tobacco free life by utilizing the 5 A's strategies for treating tobacco use dependence:

 • Ask about client's tobacco use at every encounter.